camvote/bob-gui/README.md

 * Martin Lucas-Smith, Cambridge University Students' Union (initial code)
 * Martin Lucas-Smith, Department of Geography, University of Cambridge (improvements, as open-sourced)
+* Mikel Bober-Irizar, Brendan Coll & Cameron Robey (improvements and maintenance as camb.vote)

 ## License

-The code is licensed under the version 2 of the GPL.
+The code is licensed under the version 2 of the GPL, except where individual files have different copyright notices in them.

 ## Deployment